 The German Resource Efficiency Programme (ProgRess).

-Its Steering Committee includes: over 25 governments, the European Commission, OECD and UNEP; civil and business organisations such as the IUCN, the World Business Council for Sustainable Development (WBCSD) and International Council for Science (ICSU), and the International Chamber of Commerce (ICC).
+Its Steering Committee includes: over 25 governments, the European Commission, OECD and Un Environment; civil and business organisations such as the IUCN, the World Business Council for Sustainable Development (WBCSD) and International Council for Science (ICSU), and the International Chamber of Commerce (ICC).

-The Secretariat is hosted by UNEP’s Division of Technology, Industry and Economics (DTIE), in Paris, France.
+The Secretariat is hosted by UN Environment's Economy Division, in Paris, France.
 It coordinates administrative and operational functions of the IRP.
 This work includes organizing meetings, inviting new members, preparing proposals for strategic direction and work plans, supporting Working Groups and the Resource Panel Co-Chairs, organizing internal and external peer reviews for each assessment report as well as editing and publication, and conducting communication and dissemination activities.
 The Secretariat enables the International Resource Panel and Steering Committee to fulfill their roles efficiently and ensure that the objectives of the Panel are met.

 The Steering Committee is drawn from representatives of governments, international and regional organisations, civil, business and industry associations and academic institutions.